pradeepsuyal/Maintenance_and_Manufacturing_Department/README.md

 -----
 * we got an accuracy of 87% with a good precision, recall and f1 score after that I build RESUNET SEGMENTATION MODEL which even provide me better result then I save the best model with lower validation loss and used it for prediction.

-      NOTE--> we can further improve the performance by using other model such as Logistic regression, random forest, XGBOOST, LighGBM and many more.
-Further performance can be  improved by using various hyperparameter optimization technique such as optuna,hyperpot, Grid Search, Randomized Search, etc.